GGI Lectures on Entropy, Operator Algebras and Black Holes: DPI in the sky: Generalized second law

 \section{DPI in the sky: Generalized second law}

 With the help of the ordinary DPI and the idea of half sided modular inclusion one can obtain the ``generalized second law'' of black hole thermodynamics in Schwarzschild spacetime in a semi-classical setting.
 The idea to use quantum information theoretic inequalities to get such a law first appeared in \cite{sorkin} to my knowledge.
 That the relative entropy should play a role in this context was observed by \cite{casini}.
-The reasoning that we shall present is essentially due to \cite{wall} though I will emphasize more strongly the importance of half-sided modular inclusions; see also \cite{witten2} for a similar discussion.
+The reasoning that we shall present is essentially due to \cite{wall1,wall2,wall3} though I will emphasize more strongly the importance of half-sided modular inclusions; see also \cite{witten2} for a similar discussion.

 Let us consider the exterior of the black hole and a thermal equilibrium state with respect to the time translations.
 I call the exterior the ``right wedge'' $W$ by analogy with Rindler space.
-It can be shown that this state can be extended to the analytic extension of the Schwarzschild spacetime, if and only if the temperature is $a/(2\pi)$, i.e. the Hawking temperature.
-This state $\omega$ is called the ``Hartle-Hawking state''.
-By construction, its modular operator $\Delta$ for the algebra $\cA_W$ corresponds to future directed boosts.
-More precisely, \ben \log \Delta = \beta \int_{H^+} \Theta_{\mu\nu} K^\mu dS^\nu + \beta \int_{I^+} \Theta_{\mu\nu} K^\mu dS^\nu + \text{left wedge} \een where ``left wedge'' is a corresponding contribution from the left (opposite) wedge not drawn in the figure which is over $H^-$ and $I^-$ in that wedge. $K^\mu$ is the generator of time translations which has the form $K =ax^+ \partial_+$ on $H^+$ where $x^+$ is an affine parameter.
+It can be shown that this state can be extended to the analytic extension of the Schwarzschild spacetime, if and only if the inverse temperature is $\beta_H=2\pi/a$, i.e. the inverse Hawking temperature (here $a=1/(2M)$ is the surface gravity, often denoted by $\kappa$).
+This state $|\Omega\rangle=|{\rm HH}\rangle$ is called the ``Hartle-Hawking (HH) state''.
+Informally speaking, the HH state is characterized by the fact that its reduced density matrix to $W$ is \ben \omega_{\rm HH} = {\rm Tr}_{W'} |{\rm HH}\rangle \langle {\rm HH} | = e^{-\beta_H K} \een where $K$ is the generator of time translations in $W$, i.e. up to an infinite additive constant (due to the sharp cutoff of the integral at the bifurcation surface where $H^+$ ends) \ben K = \int_{H^+} \Theta_{\mu\nu} t^\mu dS^\nu + \int_{I^+} \Theta_{\mu\nu} t^\mu dS^\nu \een Here $t^\mu$ is the time translation vector field, given by $t^\mu = \delta^\mu_t$ in the standard coordinates $(t,r,\theta,\varphi)$.
+On $H^+$, it is given by $t^\mu=ax^+ (\partial_+)^\mu$ where $x^+$ is an affine parameter such that $x^+=0$ on the bifurcation surface where $H^+$ and $H^-$ meet each other\footnote{Note that such an affine parameter is not unique; we may redefine $x^+ \to T(z^A)x^+$, where $z^A = (\theta,\varphi)$ and $T(z^A)$ is an arbitrary positive (smooth) function.}.
+In other words, in terms of this affine parameter it is basically a boost, and you should note the close analogy between these formulas and \eqref{remat} in Rindler space (wedge).